jimhigson/oboe.js/README.md

 **Sarah** is sitting on a train using her mobile phone to check her email.
 The phone has almost finished downloading her inbox when her train leaves reception.
 Luckily, her webmail developers used **Oboe.js** so instead of the request failing she can still read most of her emails.

-**Jack** has a RESTFUL JSON data service and wants to implement some streaming to his webpage. ***Oboe.js*** isn't a full blown streaming solution but for short-lived streams (streams that don't continue indefinately) it does the same thing.
-Oboe streaming has the advantage that the http traffic is still valid REST so he can provide just one endpoint and the rest of his technology stack can use the service as a normal download without understanding how to stream.
-Debugging is easier than with a full-blown streaming framework too, just like any other REST service he can check out the data by visiting the URL in his browser and checking out what he gets.

 **Arnold** is using a programmable stock screener.
 The query is many-dimensional so screening all possible companies sometimes takes a long time.
 To speed things up, **Oboe.js**,